SharePoint/sp-dev-docs/docs/sp-add-ins/create-a-provider-hosted-add-in-that-includes-a-custom-sharepoint-list-and-conte.md

 ### Core concepts to know for creating an add-in

-Before you create your first add-in, you should have a basic understanding of what SharePoint Add-ins are and the differences between SharePoint-hosted and cloud-hosted SharePoint Add-ins.
-The articles in Table 1 should give you that understanding.
+Before you create your first add-in, you should have a basic understanding of what SharePoint Add-ins are and the differences between SharePoint-hosted and provider-hosted SharePoint Add-ins.
+The articles in the following table should give you that understanding.

-**Table 1.
-Core concepts for creating an add-in**

 |**Article title**|**Description**|
 |:-----|:-----|